RF0/enonic-plugin-archetype/readme.md

 2. cd target/generated-sources/archetype
 3. mvn install

-To create new project from archetype, select the installed archetype archetype com.enonic.plugin:enonic-plugin-archetype in your favourite IDE like IntelliJ or Eclipse and fill inn groupId, artifactId, version and package, or use commandline:
+This will install the archetype in your local .m2/repository/com/enonic/plugin/enonic-plugin-archetype folder.
+Make sure you update your local .m2 repository in your IDE for the archetype to be available.

+Example for IntelliJ:
+Go to Preferences->Maven->Repositories and press the update button after installing the archetype
+To create new project from archetype:

+1. Select 'New module'
+2. Create module of type 'Maven', select 'Create from archetype'
+3. Select com.enonic.plugin:enonic-plugin-archtype:4.7.6 (version follows enonic cms version)
+4. Fill inn groupId, artifactId, version and package

+Example for commandline:

 1. mvn archetype:generate -DarchetypeCatalog=local
 2. Choose: # with local -> com.enonic.plugin:enonic-plugin-archetype (enonic-plugin-archetype)
 3. Fill inn groupId, artifactId, version and package for your plugin, example: